bijancamp/zebar-work-play/README.md

 # Zebar Work-Play Pack

-A fork of the starter pack that supports GlazeWM for both work and play.
+Fork of the starter pack that supports GlazeWM for both work and play.

 ## Widgets